Gautrain: Ridership

 Critics have questioned ridership estimates, stating that government officials almost always overestimate ridership to gain political approval for projects, and cite numerous international examples where similar projects operate at massive losses or were aborted.
 However, by October 2010, passenger numbers were in line with previous predictions and growing.
 Within 100 days of opening the first phase of the system for the public, 1 million passengers were recorded.
 As of February 2013, passenger volume was around 40,000 per day by train and 12,000 by bus.
 This is lower than expected in terms of passenger numbers, but this is partially offset by a longer average trip length (50 km vs the expected 30 km).
 Peak volumes are higher than expected, though, which can be addressed by adding more coaches during peak times, and reducing the headway between trains from 12 to 10 minutes ahead of the intended 2015 schedule.
-Tolling on Gauteng highways is also expected to lead to higher passenger numbers.
+Tolling on Gauteng highways (which was discontinued on 12 April 2024) was also expected to lead to higher passenger numbers.